mapattacker/dendrogram-ts/README.md

 # dendrogram-timeseries
-Scipy dendrogram for agglomerative clustering is good, but requires extensive customizations to make it more informative.
+Scipy's dendrogram for agglomerative clustering is good, but requires extensive customizations to make it more informative.
 This package wraps scipy's dendrogram with two customizations:
  * Distance labels and cluster split points
  * Timeseries graph at the side